Resource and capacity planning is one of the most critical and most overlooked steps in the lead-up to a quality system project.

 3. Estimate the duration of project tasks

-Using past experience, the knowledge of an experienced team member, or guidance from an external expert, estimate the time required to complete each activity.
+Using past experience, the knowledge of an experienced team member, one of many available project management techniques, or guidance from an external expert, estimate the time required to complete each activity.
 The Critical Path Method (CPM) is perfect for this as it illustrates the project structure and includes dependencies for each task along with milestones and durations.
 Using CPM as a tool, you can calculate the total estimated time for the project with generally reliable accuracy.

 4. Identify qualified internal resources and gauge their availability